SendiventvsKnock

 Choose Sendivent if...

-• You want a simple event → notification model
+• You want a simple sequence → notification model

 • You don't need complex workflow orchestration